Jeep Models that Can Be Flat Towed

 But, with a trailer, couldn’t you tow any of these Jeeps?

 Yes, with a trailer on which the Jeep could rest its four wheels, you would indeed solve the problem of your current Jeep and/or trim level not being compatible for towing, but consider the implications:

 - The added expense of hiring/purchasing a trailer just to carry your extra car.

 - The additional trouble of storing that trailer when you reach your destination and don’t need it each day.

 - This kind of storage will likely add more expense to whatever rate you are paying for your stay at a campsite or other place you’ve parked up the RV.

 Whichever way you travel, do it by the book.

 Always remember to consult your car’s manual when preparing to flat tow.
 It will recommend the right kind of equipment and method to use.
-Whether you’re towing form the Jeep two hitch or from another vehicle, you need to follow the towing instructions exactly to ensure a safe and enjoyable trip!
+Whether you’re towing from the Jeep two hitch or from another vehicle, you need to follow the towing instructions exactly to ensure a safe and enjoyable trip!
 The manual knows best!